GEO Answer

 - Define the decision: Decide whether you are trying to improve topic selection and business outcome or just make the workflow easier to repeat.

-- Apply one change: Use the advice in How Accurate Are Social Blade Revenue Estimates?
-The Honest Answer on a single video, topic, or channel segment so the result is easy to measure.
+- Apply one change: Use the advice in How Accurate Are Social Blade Revenue Estimates? on a single video, topic, or channel segment so the result is easy to measure.

 - Review the outcome: Compare the new result against your baseline before deciding whether to scale the change to the rest of your content.